ayokunlejames/Employee-Commuting-CO2-analysis/README.md

 ### 4.6	Anomalies

-Outliers, and data points which fall outside of the expected ranges were detected through visualizations of the distribution in Power BI and RStudio using the R programming language.
+Outliers, and data points which fall outside of the expected ranges were detected through visualizations of the distribution in Power BI and RStudio using the R programming language ([R Script](https://github.com/ayokunlejames/Employee-Commuting-CO2-analysis/blob/main/emission%20outlier%20script.R)).
 The following anomalies were identified:

 i.
 One employee (ID: 991) who works on Streatham campus commutes 1658km to work per day, twice a week by flight, contributing 451 kgCO2e per daily commute and 39,762 kgCO2e per academic year